Narajole: Education

 Narajole Raj College was established in 1966 and is affiliated to Vidyasagar University.
 It offers undergraduate courses in science and arts.
 It has started a post-graduate course in Bengali.
-Amongst those who took a leading part in establishing the college were: Anjali Khan, belonging to the family of the erstwhile rulers of the region, Rajani Kanta Dolai, a political activist involved in the freedom movement, and Radhayashyam Mondal, a social activist.
+Amongst those who took a leading part in establishing the college were: Anjali roy, belonging to the family of the erstwhile rulers of the region, Rajani Kanta Dolai, a political activist involved in the freedom movement, and Radhayashyam Mondal, a social activist.

 Culture

 David J. McCutchion mentions the following temples in Narajole: